nvidia-riva/tutorials/asr-how-to-improve-recognition-for-specific-words.md

 Pay attention to the followings while implementing word boosting:
 - Word boosting can improve the chance of recognition of the desired words, but at the same time can increase false positives.
 As such, start with a small positive weight and gradually increase till you see positive effects.
 As a general guide, start with a boosted score of 20 and increase up to 100 if needed.
 - Word boosting is most suitable as a temporary fix for a new situation.
 However, if you wish to use it as a permanent adaptation, you can attempt binary search for the boosted weights while monitoring the accuracy metrics on a test set.
 The accuracy metrics should include both the word error rate (WER) and/or a form of term error rate (TER) focusing on the terms of interest.
+- Word Boosting is supported only with flashlight decoder.

 ## 2. Custom vocabulary